the Minneapolis Parks Foundation Partnered with us to steward their endowment.

 Since its inception in 2003, MPF has made it their mission to work with the community to bring about a more prosperous and equitable park system for all.
 Their foundation’s work is built on making sure that the Minneapolis Parks remain one of the top listed in the country, providing an abundance of healthy and safe places to those who visit.

-“They are an organization that understands that they're built on a legacy already,” said Elizabeth "Beth" McCray, gift planner for the Saint Paul & Minnesota Foundation.
+“They are an organization that understands that they're built on a legacy already,” said Elizabeth "Beth" McCray, nonprofit strategies manager for the Saint Paul & Minnesota Foundation.
 “The city planners in Minneapolis were in the forefront in creating the Minneapolis Parks system.
 The organization itself has inherited a legacy, so they understand the power of pushing it forward and giving back to community.”

 Beth and her colleague Mariah Brook, a gift planner, work with nonprofit fundholders to establish, build and grow the funds.
 With an endowment, organizations are able to offer a planned giving option to donors to extend the donor’s legacy beyond their lifetime.

 Funds generated by the endowment will support some of the parks’ biggest projects.